-The legislature eliminated a major obstacle for healthcare professionals with its provision that “A healthcare professional or other person who becomes aware of a physical, mental, or emotional impairment that appears to present an imminent threat to driving safety and reports this information to the division in good faith has immunity from any damages claimed as a result of making the report.”
+The legislature eliminated a major obstacle for healthcare professionals with its provision that “A healthcare professional or another person who becomes aware of a physical, mental, or emotional impairment that appears to present an imminent threat to driving safety and reports this information to the division in good faith has immunity from any damages claimed as a result of making the report.”

 *Utah Code Annotated 53-3-303

-If you need assistance or have questions you may contact the Medical Section at 801.957.8690.
+If you need assistance or have questions, you may contact the Medical Section at 801.957.8690.

-Category A – Diabetes and Metabolic Condition
+Category A – Diabetes and Metabolic Conditions

-Category B – Cardiovascular and High Blood Pressure
+Category B – Cardiovascular

 Category C – Pulmonary